 The conditional entropy H(Y|X) is the weighted entropy of Y given X=x.
 (E.g. H(car price | color = red).

 Probability mass function is the probability distribution for discrete random variables.
 For example,

-Probability density function (PDF) is the probability distribution for continuous random variables with lower case notation p(x).
-In principle, p(x=xᵢ)=0.
+Probability density function (PDF) is the probability distribution for continuous random variables with lower case notation p.
+In principle, p(X=xᵢ)=0.
 The chance of having a weight exactly equals 10.0000000000 lb should be zero.
-Instead, we calculate the probability between two values by integrating PDF over its range (say between 9 and 10)
+Instead, we calculate the probability between two values by integrating PDF over a range (say between 9 and 10)